-How Merchant Processing Works
+How Merchant Services Work

 Simply defined, a merchant account is a financial account that accepts credit and debit card payments for the business.
 Many Merchant Account Providers have credit card terminals available for the business’ use, either as a lease or month-to-month rental (more on that later).
 The Merchant Account Provider holds a direct agreement with the business bank account.
 Funds from card payments are deposited into the business’ bank account, and the Merchant Account Provider’s fees come out of that same account.

 Once your merchant account is set up, you’re ready to process card payments, including card-not-present transactions.
-Merchant processing is surprisingly complex.
+Merchant credit card processing is surprisingly complex.
 Fortunately, it’s also fast and largely automated, so customers and cashiers don’t need to understand every detail of merchant processing to complete a sale.
-The handful of seconds it takes for a merchant terminal to scan a customer’s card launches a series of lightning-quick communications between the merchant account, Payment Gateway, payment processor and issuing bank to approve the transaction.
+The handful of seconds it takes for a merchant terminal to scan a customer’s card launches a series of lightning-quick communications between the merchant account, Payment Gateway, Payment Processor and issuing bank to approve the transaction.
 If you’re using a Virtual Terminal, digital records can make it easier to batch out credit and debit transactions at the end of the day for bookkeeping.

 Merchant accounts come in various forms.
-Contract versus month-to-month service, leased versus rented terminals and various rate plan options are only a few elements to consider before choosing the right Merchant Account Provider for you.
+Long-term contract versus month-to-month service, leased versus rented terminals and various rate plan options are only a few elements to consider before choosing the right Merchant Account Provider for you.
 If you have an e-commerce branch of your business, you’ll need a provider with online merchant account capabilities so you can accept payments over the Internet, for example.

-- Ask for an Interchange-Plus rate quote: This is the most transparent pricing method and our recommended option.
+- Ask for an Interchange-plus rate quote: This is the most transparent pricing method and our recommended option.
 Interchange-plus itemizes wholesale transaction cost from the provider markup.
 Your statement will look a little more complicated, but the transparency is essential to calculate how much you’re paying the Merchant Account Provider (and whether you're being billed fairly).

 - Read up on fees: Some less reputable Merchant Account Providers count on business owners not knowing which fees are justified.
 This practice pads the provider's pocket.